-Situated outside the Community Building (Building 3) at South Eveleigh, the Tree House will encourage intergenerational play, as well as create cultural connectivity and enhance the everyday experience of the precinct.
-The Tree House is due for completion in April 2019.
+Situated outside Yerrabingin House at South Eveleigh, the Tree House will encourage inter-generational play whilst promoting cultural connectivity, enhancing the everyday experience of the precinct.
+The Tree House is due for completion in July 2019.

 Happy Rain by Nell

-Happy Rain, Nell’s second public art work at South Eveleigh, will take the form of a large-scale smiling cloud created from LED lighting attached to the exterior of the Community Building (Buidling 3) at South Eveleigh.
+Happy Rain, Nell’s second public art work at South Eveleigh, will take the form of a large-scale smiling cloud created from LED lighting attached to the exterior of Yerrabingin House (Building 3) at South Eveleigh.